-- 19. Click OK.
-On the Coordinate System tab, the post layer shows a defined coordinate system next to Name. - 20.
+- 11. Click the 🗄 next to North America to open the North America section. - 12.
+Click on the North America NAD27 UTM Zone 10N to select it. - 13.
+Click OK.
+On the Coordinate System tab, the post layer shows a defined coordinate system next to Name. - 14.
 In the Object Manager, click and drag the Post-Diablo Example.dat layer into the Map object that contains the Contours-Diablo.grd layer.
 The two map layers are now overlaid.
-You can see the posted symbols are located on the contour lines, despite the different coordinate systems. - 21.
+You can see the posted symbols are located on the contour lines, despite the different coordinate systems.

+Setting the Target Coordinate System

 The target coordinate system is the system displayed on the map axes.
+Once the map layer is defined, the target coordinate system can be changed to any desired coordinate system.
+To change the target coordinate system:

-To change the target coordinate system, click on the Map object in the Object Manager. - 22.
-In the Property Manager, click on the Coordinate System tab. - 23.
-Click the Change button. - 24.
-In the Assign Coordinate System dialog, click the ∎ next to Predefined to open the Predefined section. - 25.
-Click the \boxdot next to Geographic (lat/lon) to open the Geographic (lat/lon) section. - 26.
-Click on World Geodetic System 1984 to select it. - 27.
+- 1. Click on the Map object in the Object Manager. - 2.
+In the Property Manager, click on the Coordinate System tab. - 3.
+Click the Change button. - 4.
+In the Assign Coordinate System dialog, click the H next to Predefined to open the Predefined section. - 5.
+Click the I next to Geographic (lat/lon) to open the Geographic (lat/lon) section. - 6.
+Click on World Geodetic System 1984 to select it. - 7.
 Click OK.
 On the Coordinate System tab, the map now has a different coordinate system than either of the map layers.
 Notice that the axes are now showing latitude and longitude values, as well.